depdep/AnyToPDF-Windows/README.md

 Instalation
 ===========

-Just copy anytopdf.bat to folder
+Just copy anytopdf.bat to folder and run the batch file.
+AnyToPDF will automaticalliy create required macro function if the macro is not found

 Usage